Why invest in Agilyx?

 Premiums driven by a significant supply-demand imbalance

 These high premiums are driven by a significant supply-demand imbalance.
-The availability of feedstock for advanced recycling lags behind announced capacity by as much as 60%.* Satisfying this demand translates into the output of hundreds of Cyclyx Circularity Centers.
+The availability of feedstock for mechanical and advanced recycling lags behind announced capacity by as much as 60%.* Addressing this demand highlights the vital importance of feedstock in fostering circularity and improving the handling of post-use plastic waste.

 *Wood Mackenzie